Page Content

 Chief Conference: Weekly morning conferences covering high-yield education content taught by chief residents.

-Resident Series: Longitudinal series hosted on important topics for residents including but not limited to: combined Pediatric/Emergency Medicine education, Ethics, Residents as Educators, Resident Support Series, and a Diversity, Equity, and Inclusion topics.
+Resident Series: Longitudinal series cover important topics for residents, including Pediatric and Emergency Medicine Education, Ethics, and Residents as Educators.
+They also include the Resident Support Series and Diversity, Equity, and Inclusion topics

-Town Hall: A monthly conference that brings together residents and residency leadership to share updates, discuss current issues, exchange feedback, and highlight ongoing quality improvement efforts within the residency.
+Town Hall: A monthly conference brings together residents and residency leadership to share updates, discuss issues, exchange feedback, and highlight quality improvement efforts

-VitalTalk Workshop: A fully protected, simulation-based workshop focused on building advanced communication skills for discussing patient values, goals, and care plans.
-Residents gain practical, evidence-based tools for navigating challenging conversations, strengthening patient trust, and supporting their own professional resilience.
+VitalTalk Workshop: A fully protected, simulation-based workshop focuses on building advanced communication skills for discussing patient values, goals, and care plans.
+Residents gain practical, evidence-based tools for navigating challenging conversations, strengthening patient trust, and supporting professional resilience

 Resident-led Didactics and Conferences

-Diagnostic Reasoning Conferences: Twice-monthly resident-led diagnostic reasoning conferences open to department-wide attendance that focus on rich, multi-disciplinary case discussions (each resident presents once per year)
+Diagnostic Reasoning Conferences: Twice-monthly resident-led diagnostic reasoning conferences are open to department-wide attendance and focus on rich, multidisciplinary case discussions.
+Each resident presents once per year

 Procedural Based Learning

-Mastery lab (Longitudinal simulation curriculum): Quarterly sessions in the first year to improve individual simulated skill using a mastery learning model across all practice environments in pediatrics.
-Quarterly sessions in senior years to improve leadership skills within the multidisciplinary team in acute and ambulatory scenarios.
+Mastery lab (Longitudinal simulation curriculum): Quarterly first-year sessions improve individual simulated skills using a mastery-learning model across pediatric practice environments.
+Senior-year quarterly sessions focus on improving leadership skills within multidisciplinary teams in acute and ambulatory scenarios

-Simulation Center: The center offers simulated experiential learning via task training, virtual reality training, and high-fidelity scenarios using patient manikins, trained medical actors and a range of specialized medical simulation equipment.
+Simulation Center: The center offers simulated experiential learning through task training, virtual reality training, and high-fidelity scenarios.
+These scenarios include patient manikins, trained medical actors, and specialized medical simulation equipment

 Departmental Conferences